 In July 2022, the Company signed a new lease agreement for one year and moved its headquarters to Denver, Colorado.
 The office monthly lease cost is approximately \$1,500 per month.
-The Company did not renew the lease agreement after July 2023, 2023 and has no remaining lease agreements as of September 30, 2023.
+The Company did not renew the lease agreement after July 2023 and has no remaining lease agreements as of September 30, 2023.
+July 2023.

-Rent expense included in general and administrative on the Consolidated Statements of Operations for the six nine months ended June 30, 2023 September 30, 2023 was approximately \$8,000.
-For the six nine months ended June 30, 2022 September 30, 2022, rent expense was approximately \$80,000, inclusive of short-term leases of which \$13,000 was for continuing operations and \$67,000 for discontinued operations.
+Rent expense included in general and administrative on the Consolidated Statements of Operations for the nine months ended September 30, 2023 March 31, 2024 was approximately \$8,000.
+For \$1,000, compared with \$5,000 for the nine months ended September 30, 2022, rent expense was approximately \$80,000, inclusive of short-term leases of which \$13,000 was for continuing operations and \$67,000 for discontinued operations.
+March 31, 2023.

-NOTE 11 - SUBSEQUENT EVENT
+NOTE 118 - SUBSEQUENT EVENT

-On June 26, 2023 Management of the Company filed has performed a Certificate review of Amendment all events and transactions occurring after the condensed consolidated balance sheet date and determined there were no events or transactions requiring adjustment to its Amended and Restated Certificate of Incorporations to effect a one-for-eight (1-for-8) reverse split which became effective on July 7, 2023 (See Note 8 "Shareholders' Equity").
+Management of the Company has performed a review of all events and transactions occurring after the condensed consolidated balance sheet date and determined there were no events or transactions requiring adjustment to or disclosure in the accompanying condensed consolidated financial statements.